Grants Program

 Ways to Apply

-We aim to uphold grant making practices that are approachable, accessible, adaptable, and supportive and grounded in good relationships, trust and partnerships.
-With this in mind, we are offering three different ways to apply:
+We aim to uphold grant-making practices that are approachable, accessible, adaptable, supportive, and grounded in good relationships, trust and partnerships.

-Connect with our Grants program staff, who will complete your application based on your dialogue.
-Your application will be sent to you to confirm what was shared before finalizing.
+If additional support is needed to submit your application, contact our Grants Program staff, who will complete your application based on your dialogue and/or other supporting documents (such as an application for the same project submitted to another funder).
+Your application will be sent to you to confirm what was shared before it is finalized.